csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  * Provide a high-level description of your application and it's value from an end-user's perspective
  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem?

+ CancerChat is a Tinder-like app that serves as a platform, on which the cancer patients can be matched to other cancer patients that meet their requirements.

+ Our app focuses on a social issue that has long been ignored -- the social problem of cancer patients.
+Because of their cancer, it could be difficult for them to find dates on other social platforms.
+As cancer patients, they have more social needs than many people may have, to help them through the difficult cancer treatment, and to relieve their inner loneliness.

+ To address this problem, our app provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
+There is no such app on the market currently that does what our app does.
+We will match users who are close to each other and having the same type(s) of cancer since they may be interested in meeting each other in reality to expand their social circles and significantly improve their life quality.

 ## Key Features
  * Described the key features in the application that the user can access